chmccue/ui-python-robotframework-pageobject-examples/README.md

 # ui-python-robotframework-pageobject-examples

+***Deprecated: for demonstration purposes only***

-This example is using page object model architecture with Selenium Webdriver for easier test maintainability.
+Testing example using page object model architecture with Selenium Webdriver.

-Currently there are 2 examples:  One using Robot Framework, the other using Python as the core programming language.
+There are 2 example framework directories:
+* Robot Framework
+* Python

-Both tests are the same, just set up using different frameworks.
+Both test examples are the same; just set up using different frameworks to achieve the result.